pradyutnair/Multivariate-Data-Analysis/README.md

 It separates the group means of *Scan-Type* quite well and produced a good train accuracy of 0.915 on the entire dataset (even higher for subsets).

 # PCA
 Principal Component Analysis aims to describe maximum variation in the data.
-When conducted for the entire dataset, PC1 explains 62.4% of the variance, whereas PC2 explains 36.6% of the total variance.
+When conducted for the entire dataset, PC1 explains 62.4% of the variance, whereas PC2 explains 36.6% of the total variance. **However, the data seems more separable in LDA.**
 We also plot the `cos2`, which is a quality of representation of the variables.
 * A high cos2 indicates a good representation of the variable on the principal component.
 In this case the variable is positioned close to the circumference of the correlation circle.
 * The `contribution` of the top 50 wavelengths are also plotted for Principal Components 1 and 2.